Gaya–Kiul line: History

 Several years before the Grand Chord was built, a connection from the Howrah–Delhi main line to Gaya was developed in 1900 and the South Bihar Railway Company (operated by EIR) had laid a line from Lakhisarai to Gaya in 1879.
 The Grand Chord was opened on 6 December 1906.

-Rail Track Doubling
+Rail track doubling

 Track doubling of the 130 km long Gaya–Kiul line was announced in the Railway Budget for 2010–2011.

 To cater to the growing freight traffic, Cabinet Committee on Economic Affairs today approved the doubling of 124 km long Kiul-Gaya railway line estimated to cost Rs 1354.22 crore in March 2016.
 Chaired by Prime Minister Narendra Modi, the CCEA decided in favour of doubling of this line which will ease the ever increasing freight traffic between the sections.

-The project is likely to benefit Lakhisarai, Sheikhpura, Nawadah and Gaya districts of Bihar and is expected to be completed by 2022-23.
+The project is likely to benefit Lakhisarai, Sheikhpura, Nawadah and Gaya districts of Bihar and was expected to be completed by 2022–23.
 Doubling of this line will greatly ease the ever-increasing freight traffic between these sections.
 The project was likely to be completed by March 2022 but the project got delayed and new deadline is December 2023.
-However a part of project i.e. doubling of rail track between Manpur - Tilaiya is completed in September 2022 and operational.

-Other phases are scheduled to be completed as follows:-

-East Central Railway has completed rail track doubling of the 42 km of Manpur-Tilaiya Section of the 124-km Kiul-Gaya rail line.
-Rest of 82 km rail track doubling is expected to be completed by March 2024, if we project the work completed till date by the Railway.
-However, the phase 3 (Lakhisarai-Sheikhpura) section is expected to be commissioned by March 2023.
-It may be noticed that even after completion of rail track between Manpur-Tilaiya, no change in time table of train declared by the Railway authority.
-There is no benefit till date to passenger regarding time consumption while traveling to Kiul Gaya line.
+Finally it was completed in January 2025.